Updated on February 10, 2021 by Lyric Fergusson

 Your toddler’s attention span is very short, as you may already know.
 Beginning each session as a playtime between the two of you is best.
 Spend time talking about the name of each color.
 Have them pick their favorite color.
 Allow them to freestyle and talk to them about what they are drawing.
 20 minutes of coloring time is more than enough, however, you may find these sessions shorter or longer, depending on the mood of your child.

-5. What emotional benefits does coloring time with a parent have for a toddler?
+5. What emotional benefits does coloring time with a parent have for a toddler or kid?

 It is a great time of connection and communication with your child.
-It is also a time of encouragement for your child that builds confidence and a desire to continue building their newfound skills.
+It is also a time of encouragement for your child that builds confidence and a desire to continue building their newfound skills in kids.

 The goal is not necessarily just to encourage them to develop fine motor skills and distinguishable art, but rather to develop a connection between you and your child, as well as a love for imagination.
 So, enjoy the time you spend with your toddler creating their masterpieces!